 Abstract:

-Current diagnostic technologies for bloodstream infections face a dual challenge: the gold standard blood culture demonstrates low positivity rates and long turnaround time, while emerging culture-independent techniques show insufficient sensitivity.
-Enhancing sensitivity critically depends on efficiently separating and enriching pathogens, and removing interference from the blood matrix.
-However, prevailing technologies (e.g., centrifugation, microfluidics, dielectrophoresis, field-flow fractionation, acoustophoresis, affinity labeling) confront three major clinical implementation barriers: high bacterial load dependency, limited sample throughput, and specialized instruments.
-Consequently, systematically optimizing separation and enrichment efficiency, enhancing device throughput, and reducing costs are essential for establishing a rapid detection system for bloodstream pathogens that is both highly sensitive and clinically viable.
+Current diagnostic technologies for bloodstream infections face a dual challenge: the gold standard blood culture is characterized by low positivity rates and time-consuming, while emerging culture-independent techniques show insufficient sensitivity.
+Improving sensitivity critically depends on efficient isolation and enrichment of pathogens and removing interference from the blood matrix.
+However, the clinical use of prevailing technologies, such as, centrifugation, microfluidics, dielectrophoresis, field-flow fractionation, acoustophoresis, affinity labeling, are challenged by the high bacterial load dependency, limited sample throughput, and specialized instruments.
+Consequently, optimizing the isolation and enrichment efficiency systematically, improving device throughput, and reducing costs are essential for the establishment of a rapid detection system for bloodstream pathogens that is both highly sensitive and applicable in clinical practice.